casey/datacode/README.md

 rendered in one of sixteen colors, ord column pair in one of 256 colors, depending on its value.

+It may be advantageous to instead represent paircodes as two-by-two grids of small hexidecimal digits, and bytecodes as one-by-two grids of hexidecimal digits, to allow datacode values to be read and transliterated to hexidecimal by humans.

 applications
 ------------